Lynch08/Pands-Project2021/README.md

 ### The Repository Content
   - README File that contains a description of the dataset and its history.
 Also includes the tools used in the completion of the project and an explanation of the code and how I proceeded to analyse the data
   - Iris data file.
 This is the data set that was analysed.
-This was read by the programs using the PANDAS liberary in python.
+This was read by the programs using the PANDAS library in python.
   - analysis.py - The program that I used in analysing and displaying the data.
 These included comments to show my understanding of the code and the were vital when documenting my analytical process.
   - Images Folder - Images of the plots, graphs, summary and others used in the project